type_enforced

 are supported.

 You can pass union types to validate one of multiple types.
-For example, you could validate an input was an int or a float with [int, float]
+For example, you could validate an input was an int or a float with int | float

-or even typing.Union[int, float]
+or typing.Union[int, float]

 .